ericcornelissen/svgo-action/CONTRIBUTING.md

 tests go into the `test/` folder and all test files should follow the naming convention `[FILENAME].test.ts`.

-The tests for _SVGO Action_ are split between unit and integration test.
+The tests for the project are split between unit and integration test.
 Various commands are available to run the tests, as shown in the overview below.
 You can run a command as `npm run [SCRIPT]:[MODIFIER]`, e.g. `npm run test` or `npm run coverage:unit`.